ahmjw/ChupooTemplateEngine/README.md

 # Features
 - Auto-render edited HTML file.
-- Backup data on version
+- Backup data on version.
-- Able to combine with SCSS/LESS/SASS
+- Able to combine with SCSS/LESS/SASS.
+- Able to use component for manageable web design data.
-- Launch to web template production
+- Launch to web template production.
+Using universal HTML rendering result.